I Had Unprotected Sex A Week Ago

 A lot of people feel nauseous after sex, but it’s not always a bad thing.
 In fact, it can mean your body is getting rid of any bacteria that got in through unprotected sex, as well as a whole heap of other stuff.

-Zobacz też: How to Have a Sex Dream
+Zobacz też: How to Have Sex With Yourself Without Any Toys

 It can also be a sign that you’re getting a urinary tract infection, which can happen if there are traces of sex residue or bacteria in your urethra or bladder.
 This can make it hurt to pee and your tummy may feel sore, too.